acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

 * create a task (taskCode "DP", statusCode": "IP") and stepresult (name "DEP", statusCode": "IP") entry in the CDS
 * return 202 Accepted to the Portal-BE, with the taskId
-* prepare a solution package per `Solution Package Preparation`_, and cache the package under /app/cache/<trackingId>.zip, using the trackingId value created for the task
+* start the appropriate Jenkins job as specified in the Spring environment with the parameter 'taskId' as created above

-  * the trackingId is used as a convenient unique identifier for the current task and will be added as an annotation in the deployed solution templates, so information about the deployed solution can be retrieved later, e.g. for presentation to the user in the ML Workbench UI.
+  * the taskId is used as a convenient unique identifier for the current task and will be used along with the generated trackingId by Jenkins, to uniquely identify the solution deployment so information about the deployed solution can be retrieved later, e.g. for presentation to the user in the ML Workbench UI.

-* start the appropriate Jenkins job as specified in the Spring environment with the parameter 'trackingId' as created above

   * the appropriate job for the solution types will be provided as a value under the Spring environment, as described under `Jenkins Configuration`_

 * wait for status updates via the /status API, and save the status events to the CDS task table, for the taskId and name 'DEP'
-* wait for Jenkins to retrieve the solution package via the /getSolutionZip API
+* wait for Jenkins to retrieve the solution package via the /getSolutionZip API and then

-  * once the solution package has been retrieved, delete it from /app/cache/
+  * prepare a solution package per `Solution Package Preparation`_

 *********************
 Jenkins Configuration